syncfusion/blazor-docs/src/charts/chart/chart-types/scatter.md

         new ChartData { X= "IND", YValue= 26, YValue1=16 },
         new ChartData { X= "DEN", YValue= 26, YValue1=12 },
         new ChartData { X= "MEX", YValue= 34, YValue1=32},
     };
 }

 ```

 ![Custom Scatter Charts](../images/chart-types-images/custom-scatter.png)

-**New Note:** You can refer to our [`Blazor Charts`](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations.
+> Note: You can refer to our [`Blazor Charts`](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations.
 You can also explore our [`Blazor Chart example`](https://blazor.syncfusion.com/demos/chart/line?theme=bootstrap4) to knows various chart types and how to represent time-dependent data, showing trends in data at equal intervals.

 ## See Also